-Reactor Rubber (formerly Kaysers Novelty), now out of business, made a beautiful, easy to walk in hoof boot for ponyplay.
+Reactor Rubber (formerly Kaysers Novelty), now out of business, made a beautiful, easy to walk in hoof boot for ponyplay (check out my tutorial on making your own Reactor hoof boot, if you have patience and are interested in making a working replica of these awesome boots).
 I am fortunate enough to own a knee length version of this boot in black leather.
 The pony boot from Reactor Rubber is probably most well known for its distinctive, realistic hoof shaped bottom portion.
 Reactor hoof boots have been (and still are) featured in many ponygirl videos and photos.

 These hoof boots do very occasionally come up for auction on eBay.
 I do check the auction listings fairly regularly and post links to ponyplay related products on eBay.
 Moreover, some sites featuring ponygirls will sell their older equipment on occasion, and sometimes these sales include Reactor hoof boots.
 One notable example is Pet and Ponygirls, which has sold an old pair of Reactor boots in the past.
 Also, I know of at least one pair that go sold via a forum posting in one of the Fetlife pony play groups.
 Also, rest assured, that if I become aware of a pair of these boots for sale, I will post more information and a link on my homepage.